Canadian Economic Association · Annual Meeting · 2026

 Contributions & implications

-1. A measurement framework.
-Formal equivalence between LLM softmax and the RUM places language model choice inside structural discrete choice methods — enabling recovery of cardinal utility indices from either logits or sampled choices.
+1. Formal equivalence between LLM softmax and the RUM.
+This places language model choice inside structural discrete choice methods, enabling recovery of cardinal utility indices directly from a model's single token logit outputs over choices.

 END · 04